ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 Use the **registerBlock(String blockId, String friendlyName, Map&lt;String, String&gt; defaultData, ArtisanBlock block)** method to declare the existence of a code block you would like to use in your app with data that is configurable from Artisan.

-This declaration should occur in the **registerPowerhooks** method of your CustomArtisanService
+This declaration should occur in the **registerPowerhooks** method of your Application class

 * **blockId** - The name of the block to register.
 Name must be unique for this app.
 * **friendlyName** - The name for this code block that will be displayed in Artisan Tools.